modernben/forge-docs/1.0/servers/load-balancing.md

 2. Least Connections - requests are sent to the server with the least connections
 3. IP Hash - The server to which a request is sent is determined from the client IP address.

-You may switch the load balancer method at any time, simply by updating your Load Balancer.
+You may switch the load balancer method at any time.

 :::tip Nginx Load Balancing Methods

-You can learn more about how Nginx load balancers work [here](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#method).
+You can learn more about how Nginx load balancers work by [consulting the Nginx documentation](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#method).
 :::

-### Port

-If your load balancer needs to forward requests to a server that is listening on a port other than 80 (the default), you can manually specify it.

 ### Server Weights

-Each server that makes up a load balancer can be configured with different weights, indicating that some servers should serve more traffic than others.
-For example, if you had two servers in your load balancer, one with a weight of 5 and the other with 1, then the first server would be sent five out of every six requests made to the load balancer.
+Each server balanced by the load balancer can be configured with different weights, indicating that some servers should serve more traffic than others.
+For example, if you have two servers in your load balancer, one with a weight of 5 and the other with 1, then the first server would be sent five out of every six requests made to the load balancer.

 ### Backup Servers

-Individual servers can be marked as a **backup**, which by default will recieve no traffic.
-Only when all other servers in the load balancer are down, will the backup become active.
+Individual servers can be marked as a **backup**.
+Backup servers will recieve no traffic unless all other servers managed by the load balancer are not responding.

-### Pause
+### Pausing Traffic

 You may pause traffic to a specific server being managed by the balancer.
 While paused, the selected server will no longer serve incoming traffic.
 You may unpause the server at any time.

-This is different from entirely removing it from the load balancer pool, because when you want to bring it back, you'll need to re-enter the configuration of weight and flagging it as a backup server etc.

-## Removing Servers From Load Balancers

-Servers can be removed from a "Balanced Server" at any time from the server's detail page.

 ## SSL

 Typically, SSL certificates are installed on the individual application servers.
 However, when using load balancing, the certificate should be configured on the load balancer itself.
-You can follow the SSL [documentation](/1.0/sites/ssl.html#ssl) for more information.
+You should consult the [SSL documentation](/1.0/sites/ssl.html#ssl) for more information on managing SSL certificates for your servers, including load balancers.

-When using SSL on a load balancer, you must configure the "trusted proxies" in your application.
-For Laravel application, see the [trusted proxies documentation](https://laravel.com/docs/requests#configuring-trusted-proxies).
+When using SSL on a load balancer, you will likely need to configure the "trusted proxies" for your application.
+For Laravel applications, consult the [trusted proxies documentation](https://laravel.com/docs/requests#configuring-trusted-proxies).